jonathanye29/unit3_project/README.md

             self.ids.passwd.text = ""
             self.ids.passwd_confirm.text = ""
 ```
 The code above details the register system requested by the client.
 The function above is used to check that inputted information is correct and unique for registration.
 After that, that information will be inputted in the database with an encrypted password.
+This meets the first succes criteriea of having a registration system.
+Besides just having a basic registration system that stores user information into a database, I had added validation for my client to make it more professional.
+When the inputted username already exists, a pop up message will appear notifying the user.

 ## Add Flight System
 ```.py